gerardmortel/db2/README.md

-# Install DB2 on OpenShift on Fyre
+# Install DB2 on OpenShift on Fyre or Techzone
 # https://github.ibm.com/gmortel/db2

 # Resources used to create this